-- Apply the full suite of Security Profiles to allow rules to protect against malware, vulnerabilities, C2 traffic, and known and unknown threats.
+- Apply the best practice Security profile group, which consists of the best practice Security profiles to allow rules to protect against malware, vulnerabilities, C2 traffic, and known and unknown threats.

 Order the Data Center Security Policy Rulebase shows you how to order these rules with all of the other rules we create for the other three data center traffic flows and the block rules so that no rule shadows another rule.